-- Make this salad Gluten-free by swapping the soy sauce for gluten-free Tamari and leaving out the fried wonton noodles and chow mein noodles.
+- Make this salad gluten-free by swapping the soy sauce for gluten-free Tamari and leave out the fried wonton noodles and chow mein noodles.

 - Make extra vinaigrette.
 It keeps for up to two weeks in the refrigerator and it is crazy good as a marinade.

 RELATED >> Asian Pasta Salad Recipe with Chicken

 If you try making this Chinese Chicken Salad, please leave me a comment and let me know!
 I always love to hear your thoughts.

 REMEMBER TO SUBSCRIBE TO THE FORKED SPOON NEWSLETTER FOR FREE AND RECEIVE WEEKLY RECIPE NOTIFICATIONS DELIVERED STRAIGHT TO YOUR INBOX!